adityamittl/Health-Tracker/README.md

 ## Twilio

 - People can request blood from their nearest hospital and they will get a message on their registered email-id once blood is available which is implemented using Twilio.
-- Hospitals will algo get a email if someone requests blood from them
+- Hospitals will also get an email if someone requests blood from them
-- Users will also get a email if someone wants to donate them blood or money.
+- Users will also get an email if someone wants to donate their blood or money.

 ## 🧠 Challenges we ran into